Seeking information about how to start the school year for teachers? If so, you’ve landed in the right place.

 Parent Communication

-- Email parents a Google Document requesting volunteers for special activities held throughout the school year.
+• Email parents a Google Document requesting volunteers for special activities held throughout the school year.
 Make the process simple by already having the events listed.
-Guardians sign their respective name next to the event in which they’re interested.
+Guardians sign their respective names next to the event in which they’re interested.

-- Remind students/parents (via note and/or email) to complete and return all required school forms by specified due date.
+• Remind students/parents (via note and/or email) to complete and return all required school forms by the specified due date.

 Daily Activities